codurance/site/src/_posts/2020-02-05-types-and-accepting-the-facts.md

 # Types and accepting the fact that I might not be that smart.

 I've said quite a few times that I like static typing, but to be honest, I'm probably not the most knowledgeable person around using typing and I wanted to change that.
-What's going to be the aim of this post?
+What's going to be the point of this post?

 I will present some different type systems, provide some examples of how we can use types to solve some code smells, and give more safety to our codebase.

 ## Why do I like types?

-Usually, I'm not the smartest person in the room.
-Part of the time I'm at the bottom of the list.
-A short summary of things I can't do are as follows:
+Usually, I'm not the smartest person in the room, most of the time I'm at the bottom of the list.
+A short summary of things I can't remember are:

 - Remember the return type for that method that I just created.
 - Remember all the places that I have to change something because of some refactoring, like adding a new field to a constructor.
-- Juggling multiple variables in my head and trying to memorize their types, e.g: Multiple fields that you have to pass for a method.
+- Keep track of multiple variables in my head while trying to memorize their types, e.g: multiple fields that you have to pass for a method.

 Just like the monkeys from 2001: A Space Odyssey, I know how to use tools and how to write better code.
-I try to rely on every tool, automation, and check that is provided, and we have many things in that area, like compilers, unit tests, and static code analysis.
+I try to rely on every tool, automation and check that is provided, and we have many things in that area, like compilers, unit tests and static code analysis.

 Now I'm going to focus on types, but before that let's go through the basics of type systems, so we have context and I can make this post longer to give the false impression that I'm smart and I really understand type systems.